silentspring30/dao-ai-framework/funding_proposals.md

 ### Decentralized AI to Ocean marketplace DAOhaus boost

-A Decentralized AI boost for DAOhaus to provide the ability to publish assets such as data sets and AI models to oceans market place and earn royalities from the DAO.
+A boost for AI/ML DAOs to provide the ability to publish assets such as data sets and AI models to oceans market place and earn royalities for the DAO members.

 ## Problem